 In addition IATA held a workshop in Canada at the end of September 2015 to discuss improvements in the carriage of lithium batteries which will be attended by representatives from airlines, battery manufacturers and shippers.
 This is likely to result in some minor adjustments, though probably more aimed at shippers rather than passengers.

-Economy Traveller is monitoring the latest restrictions on the carrying of electronic devices (including cameras) larger than a average sized mobile phone.
-This information will be updated as the position becomes clearer.
+Economy Traveller continues to monitoring the latest restrictions on the carrying of electronic devices (including cameras) larger than a average sized mobile phone.

-Most airlines are adding the Samsung Note 7 to the list of prohibited items for carriage following a number of well publicised cases of exploding batteries.
+- Since October 2016, the Samsung Note 7 is on the list of prohibited items for carriage following a number of well publicised cases of exploding batteries.
 The US has issued a blanket ban and other countries and airlines are generally following this advisory.
-We hope to have a piece up soon on the reasons for the issue and some precautions you can take to ensure your phone doesn’t have a similar problem.

-Qantas have joined a number of airlines, including American Airlines, Emirates, Malaysia Airlines, British Airways and Cathay Pacific which have recently updated their dangerous goods policy and will no longer accept carriage of self-balancing boards, also known as hover boards, in carry-on or checked baggage across its domestic and international network, with immediate effect.
+- In December 2015 Qantas joined a number of airlines, including American Airlines, Emirates, Malaysia Airlines, British Airways and Cathay Pacific in updating their dangerous goods policy.
+They no longer accept carriage of self-balancing boards, also known as hover boards, in carry-on or checked baggage across its domestic and international network.